 We have specialist teachers that help to further enhance our curriculum: a PE coach leads high quality activities throughout the week, whilst a computing specialist engages all of the children in challenging computing lessons that take place in our new computer suite.
 Music specialists offer a range of children the opportunity to learn an instrument, from guitar through to violin.

-Religious Education, Sex and Relationships Education and Personal.
-Social, Health Education (PSHE) and Physical Education are all planned for and taught appropriately as required in a year group.
+Religious Education (RE), Sex and Relationships Education (SRE) and Personal, Social, Health Education (PSHE) and Physical Education (PE) are all planned for and taught as is appropriate for the year group.
 Sometimes the themes within these subjects overlap with other subjects and when this happens, we make the links explicit.
-There is scope within the taught week to discuss issues that arise naturally (e.g. current events and news) and there is a strong connection between assemblies and PSHE themes.
-Physical Education is taught twice a week from Y1 to Y6 with children exploring physical activities both inside (the hall) and outside on our extensive grounds.
-Swimming is currently not taught because since 2018 we have been unable to secure and appropriate swimming slot because of the size of our year groups and the availability of pool time on offer.
+There is scope within the taught week to discuss issues that arise naturally (e.g. current events and news) and there is a strong connection between assemblies (currently led digitally) and PSHE themes.
+Physical Education is taught twice a week from Y1 to Y6 with children exploring physical activities both inside and outside on our extensive grounds.
+Swimming has not been taught in recent times due to Covid-19 (it was due to happen last summer term) and will hopefully be possible much later in the academic year once the pandemic has ceased.

-The core subjects of English, Mathematics and Science are assessed by teachers each term and the information gained is used to inform future planning and revise teaching strategies.
-Parents are given clear guidance on the progress and attainment of their child against national expectations in the annual report, but they can request this information at any time and decide to discuss their child’s progress with the class teacher and/ or a member of the Senior Leadership Team.
+The subjects of literacy, mathematics and science are formally assessed by teachers each term and the information gained is used to inform future planning and revise teaching strategies.
+Other subjects are assessed in different forms throughout the year.
+Parents are given clear guidance on the progress and attainment of their child against national expectations in the annual report, but they can request this information at any time, including at the twice-yearly parent/teacher meetings that take place over the course of two evenings.